kapadiaparth/examples/demo-webpage-word-cloud-generator/README.md

 ### Convert

 The `convert` task allows you to convert the input from one format to another.
-In this particular step, we'll convert the out of the Python script above from JSON into a tabular format.
+In this particular step, we'll convert the output of the Python script above from JSON into a tabular format.

 ```javascript
   .convert('json', 'table')